 - Article is overly self-promotional — advertisement for a service, a brand, or a product.

-- More than two links back to the author’s website within the copy.
+- More than three links back to the author’s website within the copy and author’s bio.

 The submitted copy should be written in plain English, easy to understand by both native and non-native English speakers.
 We won’t consider incomprehensible articles as well as any posts with grammar or spelling mistakes.